SlickZhang/struc/README.md

 # struc

 struc is a C++11 implementation of python's struct module.
-It depends only of the Boost.Endian header only library and the math library.
+It depends the math library.

 ## Usage